cube-drone/tex_avery/vc_gameplay.md

      - If it's possible to kill plot-sensitive characters, or PUT CAT IN OVEN...
    - If we catch them, increment an 'absurdity' counter.
    - Trigger universe glitches & the Unresponsive ending if it goes too high.
+ * No Bacon + Mirrors
+   - No "guess how the objects fit together" puzzles.
+If the player is confused about how to proceed, we are doing things wrong.